vicb/flyXC/apps/airspaces/README.md

 - Create the tiles - See above,
 - Execute `node tiles-info.js` to generate the info,
 - Execute `node tiles-info-diff.js` to generate the diff,
+- Use either direct updates:
+  - Execute `node sync.js`
+- Or ZIP updates
   - Execute `zip -r tiles.zip tiles` to create the zip file,
   - GCE (See Below) or execute `node unzip.js -d tiles-info-diff.json` to apply the diffs,
 - Commit `tiles-info.json` in the application.

 # Using the unzip script on a Compute VM